 Past fellowships include a cairn (see this video) by the 2015 fellows Dustin Brugmann and Luisel Zayas published in Acadia and TxA 2017, and a method for carving and casting metal details into a white marble shell structure by the 2016 fellows Inés Ariza and Shan Sutherland published in Fabricate 2017.
 The 2017 fellows Zain Karsan and Layth Mahdi, developed a study of post-tensioning and dry-stacked unitized masonry.
 This work is in progress and will be released soon.

 The intention of this research is to build processes that improve accuracy and reduce the gap between drawing and making.
 Quarra Stone has vast resources dedicated to complex carving of stone, and Matter Design has an interest in engaging this resource and shoring it with computational intelligence.
 Both parties share an interest in this symbiotic relationship and the fellows will serve to implement, document, and aid in the publication of this research.
 Throughout the process, fellows will be exposed to master stone-cutters and learn about the process of cutting stone while simultaneously translating that knowledge into digital craft, thus sharing this knowledge with Quarra Stone.
 While the research is serious, the people at Quarra Stone are incredible hosts, and plenty of fun is had.

-This fellowship is eligible to current students and recent graduates of MIT and the University of Michigan at any level of their education.
-While a preference will be given to graduate students in the architecture programs, other applicants will be considered.
+This fellowship is eligible to current students and recent graduates of MIT and the University of Michigan, as well as previous Quarra Stone interns.
+Applicants at any level of their education will be considered.
+If you have any questions about your eligibility, please contact us.

 Process to Apply: